1961–62 Port Vale F.C. season: Third Division

 On 2 October Czechoslovakia beat Vale 3–1 in front of 22,895 fans at Vale Park, repaying the club for their successful tour of the country at the end of the 1959–60 season.
 Two days later, Terry Miles had a stone thrown at him in a goalless draw at fourth-placed Reading.
 Later that month, Dennis Fidler was sold to Grimsby Town for £2,000, and the "Valiants" struggled, losing 4–1 at Southend United on 16 October.
 Vale then signed Colin Grainger from Leeds United for £6,000, and the former England international scored on his debut in a 4–1 victory over Torquay United.
 In December, Low further added to his firepower by signing Ralph Hunt from Swindon Town for £3,500.
 Hunt scored a hat-trick in his second game for the club, a 4–1 win over Shrewsbury Town on 16 December.
-He also hit the back of the net in the following two victories.
+He also hit the back of the net in the following two victories, including a brace in a 3–1 win at Peterborough United on 23 December.
 Vale then struggled in the league, losing four games in a row.
 Around this time rivals Stoke City faced an upsurge in support with the return of Stanley Matthews.
 Low attempted to tempt Tom Finney out of retirement, but was unsuccessful.

 By the end of February, Vale lay four points clear of relegation, and star player Grainger was injured.
 Beating Barnsley 2–0, they picked up six points out of a possible ten.
 A 4–0 home win over Lincoln City on 17 March was much needed.
 Low made a series of team changes that eventually paid off as the team remained unbeaten throughout the opening six games of April, ensuring survival from relegation.
 At this time, Noel Kinsey's contract was cancelled, as he wished to go into the pottery business in Norwich.
 At Vale Park, an £8,000 social club was opened, as the club management stated their intention to turn the ground into 'a real family social centre'.
 On 23 April, Vale defeated Brentford by three goals to nil, though Steele got into a fistfight with the opposing centre-forward George Francis.